hokkaido/mas/README.md

 The data sets first need to be converted and cleaned up so that they can be preprocessed and then binarized.

-Unprocessed data needs to be converted into the source target pairs per split, depending on the data set this will produce files like this:
+Unprocessed raw data needs to be converted into the source target pairs per split, depending on the data set this will produce files like this:

     train.{src,tgt}
     valid.{src,tgt}